Brick

 What is a Brick?

-In poker, a Brick is a term used to describe a card that appears to have no value and doesn't seem to help any player's hand.
-These cards are often inconsequential to the outcome of the hand.
+In poker, a brick is a term used to describe a card that is often inconsequential to the outcome of the hand.
 They're typically cards that don't complete potential draws or don't match with the existing community cards.

 Dealing with Bricks

-When dealing with Bricks, it's important to consider how this card might affect the strategy of your opponents.
-Even though the card may seem to have no value, it might still influence the betting behavior of your opponents, especially if they're trying to bluff.
+When dealing with bricks, it's important to consider how this card might affect the strategy of your opponents.
+Even though the card may seem to have no value, it will have an impact on your opponents range, actions, and perception of your possible range.
+You need to factor all this into your own strategy.

 Considerations When a Brick is Dealt

-When a Brick is dealt, it's important to consider how this card affects the overall hand.
-It might not improve your hand, but it also doesn't improve the hands of your opponents.
-This could be an opportunity to bluff or to continue with a strong betting strategy if you already have a strong hand.
+When a brick is dealt, it's important to consider how this card affects the overall hand.
+It might not improve your hand, but it also is unlikely to have improved the hands of your opponents.
+This could be an opportunity to bluff if you are weak or to continue with a strong betting strategy if you already have a made hand.

 Example of "Brick"